-BIGPICTURE, a pathology-led project, has the vision to become the catalyst in digital transformation in Pathology.
-Our mission is to create the first European GDPR compliant platform, in which both quality-controlled Whole Slide Imaging (WSI) data and advanced Artificial intelligence (AI) algorithms will exist.
+BIGPICTURE, a pathology-led project, has the vision to become the catalyst of digital transformation in Pathology.
+Our mission is to create the first European GDPR compliant platform, in which both quality-controlled Whole Slide Imaging (WSI) data and advanced Artificial intelligence (AI) algorithms exist.

 This project has received funding from the Innovative Medicines Initiative 2 Joint Undertaking under grant agreement No 945358.
 This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation program and EFPIA.